 Alois Alzheimer (1864-1915)

-German neuropathologist who in 1906 identified the memory-loss ailment named after him.
-He was born in 1864 in Marktbreit, Germany.
+The German neuropathologist who in 1906 identified the memory-loss ailment named after him.
+The disease didn’t get its name until 1910 when Emil Kraepelin, Alzheimer’s coworker, wrote about the case of Auguste D in a psychiatric textbook and first referred to “Alzheimer’s disease.”
+Alzheimer was born in 1864 in Marktbreit, Germany.
 Excelling in science at school he later studied medicine in Berlin, Tübingen, and Würzburg.
-Alzheimer was buried next to his wife in the Jewish cemetery in Frankfurt am Main.
+Alzheimer was buried next to his wife in the Main Cemetery (Hauptfriedhof) in Frankfurt am Main.

 Ursula Andress (1936- )